pdmosses/agda-material/docs/README.md

 Agda-Material automates the steps that Agda leaves to the user when generating web pages and LaTeX files.

-This is the README page for the repository [pdmosses/agda-material].
+This is the README page for the [Agda-Material repository].
 It explains how to install, test, and make use of Agda-Material.
-See the [About] page for an overview of motivation and features.
+See the [About] page for motivation and an overview.

 ## Repository contents

-The repository contains the following files:
+The repository contains the following files and directories:

 - `agda`: directory for Agda source code
 - `docs`: directory for generating a website